Inductive constructions for frameworks on a two-dimensional fixed torus: Generating minimally rigid frameworks on

 By the Special Position Lemma (Lemma \ref{lem:specialPosition}), we conclude that the edges of $(\pogp, \p')$ are generically independent, since the edges are independent for a special position of $\p_0$. \end{proof}

-The {\it reverse periodic edge split} will delete a 3-valent vertex, and add an edge between two of the vertices formerly adjacent to that vertex (Figure \ref{fig:reverseEdgeSplit}).
-In particular, if $v_0$ is the 3-valent vertex adjacent to the vertices $v_{i_1}, v_{i_2}$ and $v_{i_3}$, where at most two of $v_{i_1}, v_{i_2}$ and $v_{i_3}$ may be the same, then a reverse edge split will add one of the edges
+The {\it reverse gain-preserving edge split} will delete a 3-valent vertex, and add an edge between two of the vertices formerly adjacent to that vertex (Figure \ref{fig:reverseEdgeSplit}).
+In particular, if $v_0$ is the 3-valent vertex incident to the edges where at most two of $v_{i_1}, v_{i_2}$ and $v_{i_3}$ may be the same, then a reverse edge split will add one of the edges